perrygeo/iterpipe/README.md

 across cores for fully parallelized execution.

-Inspired by Clojure's threading macros, the `parallel` command and Unix pipes, `iterpipe` aims to make processing iterables in Python faster and more functional.
+Inspired by Clojure's threading macros, the `parallel` command and Unix pipes, `iterpipe` aims to make processing iterables in Python faster, easier to test and more functional.

 ```python
 from iterpipe import Pipeline